devopsdays/devopsdays-web/content/events/2023-madrid/speakers/dominica-degrandis.md

 Website = "https://www.linkedin.com/in/dominicadeg/"
 +++

-A huge fan of using visual cues to inspire change, I help organizations make work visible to improve the flow of work across value streams.
-Obsessed with flow metrics & systems thinking, I advise customers on Value Stream Management, measuring trends, and adopting new ways of working to improve performance.
+A huge fan of using visual cues to inspire change, Dominica DeGrandis, author of Making Work Visible - Exposing Time Theft to Optimize Work & Flow, and Principal Flow Advisor at Planview, helps organizations make work visible to improve workflow.
+Obsessed with useful metrics & influencing change, Dominica advises customers on flow metrics, value stream management and how to effect change.